Alfaxalone: Available forms

 Though alfaxalone is not licensed for IM or subcutaneous use in the United States (as both cause longer recoveries with greater agitation and hypersensitivity to stimuli), it is routinely used IM in cats, and is licensed as such in other countries.

 Alfaxalone is dissolved in 2-hydroxypropyl-β cyclodextrin.
 The cyclodextrin is a large, starch-derived molecule with a hydrophobic core where alfaxalone stays, allowing the mixture to be dissolved in water and sold as an aqueous solution.
 They act as one unit, and only dissociate once in vivo.

 Specific populations

 Alfaxalone has been used to perform C-sections in pregnant cats; though it crosses the placental barrier and had some effects on the kittens, there is no respiratory depression and no lasting effect.
 Alfaxalone has also been found to be safe in young puppies and kittens.

 Alfaxalone has been noted to be a good anesthetic agent for dogs with ventricular arrhythmias and for sighthounds.

+There seems to be marked difference in sex response: anaesthesia in the male rat requires about four times more than in the female.